 The death rate is the number of deaths divided by the number of people.
 To find out how many die for every 100,000 people, you can multiply this number by 100,000.

 It’s possible for the actual number of deaths to go up at the same time that the death rate is going down.
 That’s what’s happening in the U.S. The number of deaths is going up as more people get older.
 But the cancer death rate for everyone in the country is going down.

 The American Cancer Society estimates that in 2022, the top causes of cancer death will include:

 - Lung cancer: 130,180 deaths

 - Liver cancer: 30,520 deaths

 Melanoma skin cancer is the fifth most common cancer type.
 Experts expect 7,650 people to die from it in 2022, up from 7,180 in 2021.

 The short answer is yes and no. Experts expect the number of cancer deaths in the world to keep going up.
 Estimates suggest that more than 16 million people will die of cancer by the year 2040.
 The reason is that there will be more people, and more of them will be older people.
 In some parts of the world, these things that play a role in certain cancers also are on the rise:

 In the U.S., the number of deaths also is going up.
 But the cancer death rate per 100,000 people in the U.S. is going down.
 Experts expect the biggest drops in U.S. cancer death rates from these seven cancer types:

-According to the American Cancer Society, the U.S. cancer death rate has dropped steadily over the last 25 years.
-The death rate from 1991 to 2016 dropped by about 27%.
-In that time, 2.6 million fewer people died of cancer.
+According to the American Cancer Society, the risk of dying from cancer has dropped steadily in the U.S. over the last 25 years.
+The death rate from 1991 to 2019 dropped by 32%.
+In that time, 3.5 million fewer people died of cancer.
 That’s mostly because people in the U.S. are smoking less.
 Doctors have also made advances in catching the disease early and in treating it when they find it.